ebarrach/SmartDataProject/code/README.md

-# PolyBase – Developer Guide (Internal)
+# SmartDataProject – Developer Guide (Internal)

-This document provides a structured overview of the key modules and bookmarks defined within the PolyBase codebase to support onboarding, debugging, and contribution from developers and collaborators.
+This document provides a structured overview of the key modules and bookmarks defined within the PolyBase codebase to support onboarding, debugging, and contributions from developers and collaborators.

 ---